-This is one of a series of journal entries from our Viking river cruise.
-I kept it so you could know what to expect on the Grand European Tour from Budapest to Amsterdam.
+This is one of a series of journal entries from our Grand European Tour.
+We did the Viking River Cruise Budapest to Amsterdam itinerary.
+I kept it so you could know what to expect if you plan to go yourself.
 To be honest, I think this is one of the best European river cruise itineraries out there.
 We had a blast.

 Our first full day on board sure didn’t have a promising beginning.
 I awoke at an ungodly predawn hour to the muted patter of rain outside our window.
 Fearing the worst, I dragged myself to the window to see if my imagination was playing tricks on me.